giacecco/twitter2rss/README.md

 twitter2rss
 ===========

-_twitter2rss_ is a set of two scripts to perform and cache complex searches on Twitter and produce JSON or other file formats, including for example Atom feeds (hence the name) to use in RSS readers such as [Newsbeuter](http://newsbeuter.org/).
+*twitter2rss* is a set of two scripts to perform and cache complex searches on Twitter and produce JSON or other file formats, including for example Atom feeds (hence the name) to use in RSS readers such as [Newsbeuter](http://newsbeuter.org/).

+## *twitter2rss-fetch.js*

-_twitter2rss_ is transparently throttled not to violate Twitter's rate limiting terms.
+*twitter2rss-fetch.js* is the script responsible to query the Twitter APIs, producing arrays of tweets in JSON format, or more manageable formats such as JSONL.
+It is transparently throttled not to violate Twitter's rate limiting terms.
 The script won't terminate until calling all the required APIs is possible and completed.
 Throttling is implemented by the underlying Twitter API client [Digital-Contraptions-Imaginarium/t2](https://github.com/Digital-Contraptions-Imaginarium/t2).

 Usage is:

 ```
-$ node twitter2rss-fetch.js [configuration file] [--search search_string] [--list list_name] [--drop regexp] [--noise] [--retweets] [--replies] [--post javascript_code_or_script_file]
+$ node twitter2rss-fetch.js [configuration file] [--search search_string] [--list list_name] [--drop regexp] [--noise] [--retweets] [--replies] [--all] [--post javascript_code_or_script_file]
 ```

-You can specify one configuration files only but any number of additional search strings, postprocessing JavaScript commands etc.
+You can specify one configuration files only but any number of additional search strings, postprocessing (```--post```) JavaScript commands etc.

-The configuration files are defined using JSON files in the format below:
+Configuration files are defined using JSON in the format below:

 ```
 {